Mercy Aigbe's body part exposed as she suffers wardrobe malfunction at event

 Meanwhile, Legit.ng had earlier reported on the drama that happened between Eniola Badmus and Laide Bakare at the Owambe Thieves premiere.

-A video made the rounds of Laide Bakare intensely confronting Eniola Badmus at the party in the full glare of others, and things almost got physical between them.
+A video that made the rounds showed Bakare confronting Badmus at the party in the full glare of others, and things almost got physical between the two.

+However, a video showed Eniola agitated when she saw Laide on the dance floor and she commented in Yoruba: 'Don't video us together, we're not friends'.

-This seemed to trigger Laide Bakare, and she faced Badmus.
-The actress-turned-politician's bodyguard also faced the brunt after trying to stop the altercation as Laide Bakare gave him a hot slap on his face.
+This seemed to trigger Laide Bakare to react, with a bodyguard facing the brunt after trying to stop the altercation, for which he received a slap to the face.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!